In November 2021, the U.S. Department of Housing and Urban Development (HUD) announced it was awarding Oregon $422 million in

 - A new homeownership program for fire survivors who were renters and displaced by the fires.

 - A fund to support local priority projects to build new infrastructure, carry out mitigation activities to prepare for future disasters, or support economic revitalization.

 Other ReOregon programs include intermediate housing assistance, housing recovery services, and recovery planning.
 No less than 15% of program funds must be spent on mitigation activities, such as building homes that are resistant to fire or other natural disasters.

-The Oregon Housing Stability Council approved the Action Plan on June 3, 2022.
-OHCS expects HUD to approve the plan in 60 to 90 days.
 The federal government appropriated funds to Community Development Block Grant Disaster Recovery (CDBG-DR) in Fall 2021.
 The rules establishing the requirements to receive funding were not published until February 2022.
 OHCS will implement programs as soon as possible but will likely not be ready to accept and approve formal applications until the first half of 2023.